drashevsky/tensornote/README.md

 ## What is TensorNote?

 TensorNote is a lightweight notebook that organizes your thinking for you, efficiently and quickly.
 It is specifically geared for **rapid capture**.
 By typing whatever you are thinking into the input box, TensorNote's **magic cursor** will steer your train of thought to the right place for saving an idea or finding related notes.
 As more stuff is added, TensorNote builds a nested list that groups related items.
 Under the hood, it uses embeddings, clustering, tfidf, and more to reduce the cognitive load and disruption of organizing your notes.
-Try it out [here](https://drashevsky.github.io/tensornote/).
 It is local-first, so any ideas you have saved will remain with you.
+Try it out [here](https://drashevsky.github.io/tensornote/)!

 ![Screenshot of TensorNote](docs/TensorNoteScreenshot.png)